113 has 2 divisors, whose sum is σ = 114.

 The cubic root of 113 is about 4.8345881271.

-The spelling of 113 in words is "one hundred thirteen", and is thus an aban number.
+The spelling of 113 in words is "one hundred thirteen", and thus it is an aban number.